rollkit/docs/docs/rollkit-stack.md

 Full nodes are a crucial part of the networks, because they are responsible for producing blocks and fraud proofs.
-They also create a link between the RollKit network and the DA and Consensus Layer, by pushing aggregates to the DA and Consensus Layer.
+They also create a link between the Rollkit network and the DA and Consensus Layer, by pushing aggregates to the DA and Consensus Layer.

 ### Sequencer